rauc-lab/being/docs/concepts.rst

   including PDO communication and Sync messages (NMT operational).
 - :meth:`being.cia_402.CiA402Node.state_switching_job`: Creates a Python
   Generator which handles the state traversal.
 Responsibility for ticking the Generator is with the caller.
-Kind of an pseudo *coroutine* which makes it possible to interlace multiple state switchings with the normal operation.
+Kind of a pseudo *coroutine* which makes it possible to interlace multiple state switchings with the normal operation.

 A small example for the latter